What Is Typography?

 For me, how typography is used in a design is deeply rooted in its overall theme, tone and message.
 It works with your layout, grid and color choice to create a well-rounded design.

 Your choice of typefaces and your technique of setting type give your composition its character, pace and style.
 Not only does it give the copy legibility, it also helps the reader gain a greater insight into the subject of the design.
+For a designer, typography is as important as reporting is to an SEO.

 A simple illustration of how influential typography can be is to look at the same text with different typefaces.
 Notice how typography can define and alter the message: